Endotracheal Intubation Procedure

 - Obtain chest X-ray confirmation and secure the tube with a stabilization device.

-- Document exact insertion depth landmark at lips/teeth and reassess cuff pressure per protocol.
+- Document exact insertion depth landmark at lips/teeth, ensure tube tip remains about 3-7 cm above the carina, and reassess for migration.

 Common Errors